chap/heroku-oauth-buildpack/README.md

 ## App Integration

-Heroku token is stored as an encrypted JWT in a cookie.
-It can be read by a downstream client using `HEROKU_OAUTH_SECRET`.
+Heroku token is stored as an encrypted [JSON Web Token](https://www.jwt.io/introduction#what-is-json-web-token-structure) stored in a cookie.
+It can be read by a upstream client using `HEROKU_OAUTH_SECRET`.

 Minimal webserver accessing user info: